olimorris/VectorCode/README.md

 The `drop` command doesn't offer a `--pipe` model output at the moment.

 ## TODOs
-- [ ] NeoVim lua API with cache to skip the retrieval when a project has not been indexed;
+- [ ] NeoVim Lua API with cache to skip the retrieval when a project has not been indexed;
-- [ ] query by filepath;
+- [ ] query by file path;
 - [ ] respect `.gitignore`;
 - [ ] implement some sort of project-root anchors (such as `.git` or a custom `.vectorcode.json`) that enhances automatic project-root detection.